FAQ

 • Have a CDL Class A

-• At least 9 months of verifiable truck and trailer combination experience with a 53-ft or longer trailer within the last three years
+• Experience.
+At least 9 months of verifiable truck and trailer combination experience with a 53-ft or longer trailer within the last three years.
+Also, must have winching and strapping experience.

-• If you own a trailer, it must have at least 53′ deck space (example: Step-Deck or Low-Boy Trailer)
+• Trailer.
+Must have at least 53′ deck space with 46′ like Step-Deck or Low-Boy Trailer

 Yes.
 All Pinnacle Transport drivers are independent contractors (1099) whether they use their trucks to delivers RVs and travel trailers in our Towaway division; or drive the units, trucks, or transport vans with our Driveaway division.